-Collection Summary: An interview of Beniamino Bufano conducted 1964 Oct.
-4 by Mary McChesney for the Archives of American Art.
+Collection Summary: An interview of Beniamino Bufano conducted 1964 October 4 by Mary McChesney, for the Archives of American Art.

 Bufano speaks of his work at the San Francisco World's Fair of 1915; other early sculpture work; other media he worked in early in his career; his education; bureaucratic and political problems and scandals in the later years of the project; the politics that surround the placement of statues; President Kennedy's programs for the arts; the future of federally supported art programs.